Changissnz/fiction_and_the_western_debt/README.md

 accommodating degrees of cynicism and disbelief, sometimes outright abandonment of the duties of participating in civic life.
-This characterization is obviously fixated on the races, the ethnic identities, that somehow can have freedom but also fall in line with practices adapted for their own identities to the times, and the times are supposed to be pluralistic to be fair, as per the calculus results from multifaceted specialized expertise.
+This characterization is obviously fixated on the races, the ethnic identities, that somehow can have freedom but also must fall in line with practices adapted for their own identities to the times, and the times are supposed to be pluralistic to be fair, as per the calculus results from multifaceted specialized expertise.
 And during these episodes of mixing together, there is occasional foreign skilled labor that enters into the